 These lentil meatballs are great when served along with onion gravy.

-We’ll be sharing the recipe for a delicious onion gravy in the upcoming days!
+We have the recipe for a delicious onion gravy here.

 More recipes using lentils